 Filing An Adverse Proceeding

 Student loan discharge actions are also complicated by the fact that they require the filing of an adversary proceeding in order for the court to even consider their discharge ability.
 An adversary proceeding is essentially a lawsuit within your own bankruptcy and these actions can be extremely time-consuming and expensive.

 Even if your specific financial situation would not allow the discharge of a student loan, if you file for bankruptcy in Branson Missouri it may discharge other types of debt which would ease your financial strain and make ongoing payments of student loans more manageable for your budget.

-During your free consultation, the Licata Bankruptcy Firm bankruptcy attorneys will evaluate your situation and advise you on the best way to address your financial burden associated with student loan debt.
+During your free consultation, attorneys at Licata Bankruptcy Firm will evaluate your situation and advise you on the best way to address your financial burden associated with student loan debt.